-This program uses a forall loop (to be introduced in Section 9.3.3) to perform a parallel iteration over an array named Mat.
-For each element, elem, the corresponding bucket number is computed and incremented.
+This program uses a forall-loop (to be introduced in Section 6.3.3) to perform a parallel iteration over an array named Mat.
+For each element, elem, the corresponding bucket is computed and incremented.
 The increment is performed using the add() method for atomic variables, causing the argument value to be accumulated atomically into the histogram element.
-Since multiple tasks may update a single bucket value simultaneously, using a normal array of integers and incrementing them using addition could cause two tasks to read the same value before either had written its update, causing one of the updates to be lost.
-Proper use of atomic variables can guard against such races in a reasonably lightweight manner.
+Since multiple tasks may update a single bucket value simultaneously, using a normal array of integers and incrementing them using addition may cause two tasks to read the same value before either had written its update, causing one of the updates to be lost.
+Proper use of atomic variables can guard against such races in a reasonably lightweight manner, given appropriate hardware support.

-Structured Parallelism In addition to the begin keyword, Chapel supports two statements that create groups of tasks in a structured manner.
+Structured Task Parallelism.
+In addition to the begin keyword, Chapel supports two statements that create groups of tasks in a structured manner.
 The first of these is the cobegin statement-a compound statement in which a distinct task is created for each of its component statements.
 The cobegin statement also makes the original task wait for its child tasks to complete before proceeding.
-Note that this differs from the semantics of the sync statement in that only the tasks created directly by the cobegin are waited on; any others follow normal fire-and-forget semantics.
-Although the cobegin statement can be implemented using begin statements and synchronization variables, that approach adds a considerable cost in verbosity for the user and fails to convey the intent as clearly to the compiler for the purpose of optimization.
+Note that this differs from the semantics of the sync statement in that only the tasks created directly by the cobegin statement can be implemented using begin statements and synchronization variables, that approach adds a considerable cost in verbosity for the user and fails to convey the intent as clearly to the compiler for the purpose of optimization.